dajingster/AvengersMazeRunnerRPG/README.md

-# AvengersMazeRunnerRPG
+# AvengersMaze
-A RPG to defeat Thanos in a maze involving customizable worlds, players, and difficulty levels with an Avengers Endgame theme.
+An Avengers: Endgame themed maze to battle Thanos, complete with customizable worlds, players, levels, weapons, and easter eggs.